bjornmeansbear/rwdfruhoh.ookb.co/whoweare/bios/03-david-deutsch.md

 published: true
 ---

 David has recently retired from a career as a high school mathematics teacher.
 Previously, he had worked as a software engineer specializing in simulation software.
-He graduate of the University of Maryland College Park and Boston University.
+He is a graduate of the University of Maryland College Park and Boston University.